kubernetes/kubernetes/docs/getting-started-guides/coreos/bare_metal_offline.md

 ## Creating test pod
 Now that the CoreOS with Kubernetes installed is up and running lets spin up some Kubernetes pods to demonstrate the system.

-Here is a fork where you can do a full walkthrough by using [Kubernetes docs](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/examples/walkthrough), or use the following example for a quick test.
+Here is a fork where you can do a full walk through by using [Kubernetes docs](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/examples/walkthrough), or use the following example for a quick test.

 On the Kubernetes Master node lets create a '''nginx.yml'''